 Watch: The Svensson effect

-After defeat to Real Madrid in the former, Klopp’s side got their hands on the trophy the following year – something Tuchel will be hoping to replicate with Chelsea this time around having lost out to Hansi Flick’s all-conquering Bayern Munich the year before.
+After defeat to Real Madrid in the former, Klopp’s side got their hands on the trophy the following year – something Tuchel replicated with Chelsea in 2020/21, having lost out to Hansi Flick’s all-conquering Bayern Munich the year before.
+And Klopp almost made it three out of four for the Mainz old boys, but his Liverpool side came up short in the 2021/22 final.

 Klopp spent a decade with the 05ers as a player, making 340 appearances until hanging up his boots in February 2001 in order to take over the reins as head coach.

-Mainz ended the 2000/01 season 14th in Bundesliga 2, before back-to-back fourth-place finishes prior to the club’s first ever promotion to the Bundesliga in their history in 2003/04.
+Mainz ended the 2000/01 season 14th in Bundesliga 2, before back-to-back fourth-place finishes prior to the club’s first-ever promotion to the Bundesliga in 2003/04.
 It is an achievement that Klopp previously ranked higher than any other across his stellar coaching career.

 The Carnival Club caught the eye with Klopp’s “heavy-metal” brand of football, but following two terms in 11th, they were relegated back to the second tier in 2006/07 and their history-making coach left his role at the end of 2007/08 – Svensson’s first year at the Opel Arena and sole campaign under Klopp.

-Mainz were back in the top flight under Jörn Anderson a year later, but Anderson was removed from his post just days out from their Bundesliga return.
-Having led their U-19s to the German title in his first year at the helm, Mainz turned to Tuchel.
+Mainz were back in the top flight under Jörn Andersen a year later, but Andersen was removed from his post just days out from their Bundesliga return.
+Having led their U19s to the German title in his first year at the helm, Mainz turned to Tuchel.

 “You immediately noticed that he’s a special coach and that he thinks a little differently,” Svensson told DAZN and Goal at the start of the year.
 “I’d never seen such an appearance in front of a team or such training in this form as a player.